 What are the Different Types of Collecting Societies?

-The most well-known collecting societies are Performing Rights Organisations (PROs) which collect performance royalties.
+The most well-known royalty collecting organisations are Performing Rights Organisations (PROs) which collect performance royalties.
 These are involved when a musical work is publicly played or performed live.
 It’s important to note that when a piece of music is streamed on a Digital Service Provider (DSP), also known as a streaming platform, that is considered a public performance if the listener is not the owner of that song.

 If artists don’t register as a member of a PRO, they will not be entitled to receive performing royalties.
 In the UK, the PRS for Music Limited is composed of two business arms, the Mechanical-Copyright Protection Society (MCPS) and the Performing Rights Society (PRS).
 The latter focuses on collecting revenues from performance royalties and ensures songwriters, composers, and music publishers are correctly compensated for their works’ public performances.